 Custom interfaces for Android can be hit or miss, but they're getting better over time.
-HTC's Sense 6 is excellent, and Motorola's new UI - a far cry from the horrible Blur or Motoblur - is unobtrusive and Samsung is getting there.
+HTC One's Sense 5 is excellent, and Motorola's new UI - a far cry from the horrible Blur or Motoblur - is unobtrusive and Samsung is getting there.
 Sort of.

 LG's UI for the G2 is attractive enough, and it has its conveniences.
 Buttons and options come up where you'd like them to be, and customization options are plenty.

 When you power on the device, you'll find that there are five home screens to customize.
 Android 4.2.2 widgets are available, but LG has thrown in a small handful of its own widgets in there, too.

 Let's take one step back and chat about the lock screen.
 Like many Android devices, there are a number of shortcuts easily accessible from the lock screen, like the phone, messages, camera and more.
 You can customize this, of course, but it's pretty convenient when you want to get to certain apps the second you power on the G2.

 If you're already familiar with Android, navigating the LG UX will be intuitive enough for you.
 And like other custom Android interfaces, the LG G2 has some tricks up its sleeve, too.